 - Course numbers listed are based on the Texas Common Course Numbering System (TCCNS).
-Check with your academic institution to verify the course number that corresponds with the TCCNS number. - Students must complete 3 credit hours of math to meet core curriculum requirements.
-If the student does not take math statistics, an additional math course must be completed to meet the core requirement - Students may substitute 3 credit hours of Texas History for 3 credit hours of United States History - All courses are considered prerequisite to admission and beginning first semester of nursing course work.
+Check with your academic institution to verify the course number corresponds with the TCCNS number. - Students must complete 3 credit hours of math to meet core curriculum requirements.
+Students who take math statistics will simultaneously meet the requirements for the nursing prerequisite and the core curriculum.
+Students, who take any other statistics course as the nursing prerequisite, must also take an upper level mathematics course in order to meet the core curriculum requirement. - All courses are considered prerequisite to admission and beginning first semester of nursing course work.